yachabach/R-Project---Course-3-Final/README.md

 - filters column variables to those containing "mean" or "std"
 - averages all selected variables
 - groups and orders the data by Subject then Activity
-- writes a tidy dataset to tidy_dataset.csv
+- writes a tidy dataset to tidy_dataset.txt

 # Data Source